lxashi/Final_Project/Models/readme.md

 # Models Folder

-This folder contains pre-trained Convolutional Neural Network (CNN) and Long Short-Term Memory (LSTM) models for use in our deep learning project.
+This folder contains pre-trained Convolutional Neural Network (CNN) and Long Short-Term Memory (LSTM) models for use in our final project.
 Instead of retraining these models from scratch, you can load them directly from this folder.

 # Contents